axibase/atsd/changelogs/2016_04/README.md

 ![Figure 9](./Images/Figure9.png)

-Additionally, some user interface improvements were recently made to the JDBC configuration page:
+Additional user interface improvements on the JDBC configuration page:

-* Tooltips were added to help describe form fields.
+* Tooltips added to help describe form fields.
 * The number of iterated rows now does not exceed 1000 in a test run, even if the JDBC driver does not support setting the `maxRows` parameter.
 * Unified number formatting: unnecessary zeroes in the fractional part of floating-point numbers are not shown.
 * Metric names are converted to lower-case in line with ATSD schema.